Ajten Pllana

 Kaltrina Krasniqi: Can you talk a little about that moment?

-Kaltrina Krasniqi: Color… what color were they?
+Kaltrina Krasniqi: Color, what color where they?

 Kaltrina Krasniqi: At what age?
 At what age?

-Kaltrina Krasniqi: What is a hafiz?
+Kaltrina Krasniqi: What is a Hafiz?

 Kaltrina Krasniqi: Were you, the children, religious?